We pollute

 We intend to start this process with our first passages, continue it throughout the years and culminate it with the Enola Grand 8 Expedition.

-This project can be summarised by seven action verbs: collaborate, observe, collect, interact, learn, educate and share.
+This contribution can be summarised by seven action verbs:

 Observe the oceans, identify and map wildlife, localize hotspots of high plastic concentration, and more.